Blog post by Milan Krsnik, RSTV GmbH .

 Trust and positive reinforcement

-Conclusion: Relaxation starts with you
+Conclusion: Relaxation begins with you